About TorontoTaxpayer.ca

 Our mission

-Our mission is to publish plain-English tax guides that help you make sense of confusing rules, deadlines, and calculations—without the jargon and without the hype.
-We aim to be the place you can visit when you’re trying to answer questions like: “What does this tax actually mean?”
-“How is it calculated?”
-“What do I need to do next?” and “Where can I verify this in an official source?”
+Our mission: We’re dedicated to delivering clear, plain-English tax guides to help you understand complex rules, deadlines, and calculations without confusion, jargon, or hype.
+We want to be a resource for you to seek answers to things like:.
+“What does this tax really mean?”
+“How do I figure out that calculation?”
+“What do I need to do next?” and “Where can I go to see that in an official publication?”

-We write for homeowners, renters, buyers, small business owners, newcomers, and curious readers who want to understand what’s happening and why it matters.
-We also write for the “I’m pretty sure I know this, but I want to double-check” crowd—because taxes have a way of punishing overconfidence.
+We write for homeowners, renters, buyers, business owners, newcomers, and the curious citizen who simply wants to understand what’s going on and why.
+We write for the “I’m pretty sure I know that, but I want to make sure” reader as well because, let’s face it, taxes have a love-hate relationship with overconfidence.

 Who we are (a small team with clear roles)

-We’re not a faceless content farm.
-We’re a small, focused team that combines research, writing, and web publishing.
-In practice, that means some of us wear more than one hat—because building a useful tax site is a mix of editorial work and product work.
+We’re not a soulless content farm.
+We’re a small, tightly focused team that brings research, writing, and web publishing together.
+What this means is that some of us have to wear more than one hat, since building a useful tax site is a combination of editorial and product work.

 Editorial